 Hear directly from our Kogod School of Business alumni about their online experiences, interests, and career goals and paths.

 Gabrielle is currently employed as a technical sourcer for Facebook, where she is responsible for finding and hiring strong senior consumer-facing product managers.
 She chose AU because of the wide reach of networking opportunities and the benefit of connecting with students working at major companies around the world.
-Gabrielle’s favorite course in the program was Management Information Systems.
+Gabrielle’s favorite course in the program was Managing Digital Organizations.

 “Being an online MBA student, the immersions were my favorite part.
 I enjoyed getting to know my peers in person and working with them to develop awesome ideas.
 I enjoyed all the site visits from companies such as Accenture, BDO, and Tesla.”